clubdeck/clubdeck.github.io/index.md

 If you are experiencing crashes on an M1 Mac, some specific system libraries may not be entirely up to date - the solution is to enable "Open with Rosetta" for Clubdeck as described [on this page](https://support.apple.com/HT211861)

 ## Release notes

+## Version 1.8.8

+* Adjusted default size on first install - reminder: you can set your preferred zoom level by going to the top menu, View > Zoom In / Out
+* Added the ability to upload any file size for audio effects, and adjust volume live
+* Added PTR button because some users didn't know about the CTRL + p shortcut
+* Fined tuned replays to take specific events in consideration

 ## Version 1.8.7